laca-is/laca-is.github.io/README.md

 ## About LaCA-IS

 The LaCA-IS is part of LaCA lab at [UTFPR - Campus Ponta Grossa](http://portal.utfpr.edu.br/campus/pontagrossa).

 We are mainly concerned with developing solutions towards problems involving transportation, like parking, trains, and vehicles.

-## Scenarios of applications:
+## Scenarios of applications

 * Smart Parking
 * Trains